 Love Near, Love Far – a timely and timeless state of longing.
-Early Music Vancouver recently received an historic and beautifully maintained 1870 Broadwood piano that still possesses its original parts as a gift to the society from John and Patricia Lee.
+Early Music Vancouver recently received an historic and beautifully maintained 1874 Broadwood piano that still possesses its original parts as a gift to the society from Patricia and Nicholas Lee.
 This instrument has been meticulously restored to sound exactly as it would have 150 years ago and is the perfect vehicle for these late 19th century songs by Ralph Vaughan Williams, Charles Gounod, Cécile Chaminade, and Hugo Wolf.

 This concert is generously supported by Jocelyn Pritchard

 Online: Watch the concert online by clicking here

 This concert is available to watch for free thanks to the generosity of donors.
 To support our programming by making a tax-deductible donation, click here.

 Concert will remain online one year from premiere date.